HoucaiGuo/HoucaiGuo.github.io/README.md

   My name is Houcai Guo.
   I recieved the B.Sc. degree in Geographic Information Science from Henan University of Economics and Law, Zhengzhou, China in 2020.
 I am currently persuing the M.Sc. degree in Remote Sensing of Geographical Environment at the School of Geography, Nanjing Normal University, Nanjing, China.
   My current research interests include the registration, spatial-temporal fusion, and time-series analysis of remote sensing images.
-  I am a Graduate Student Member of IEEE.
+  I am a Graduate Student Member of the Geoscience and Remote Sensing Society, IEEE.
 ## External Links
   [E-mail](mailto:guohoucai@nnu.edu.cn)
   [ORCID](https://orcid.org/0000-0001-8275-5316)